 Explanation

-In this example, we have taken a &Car::run pointer to the member function run.
-After that, the &car is the object on which the member function is invoked.
-6 is the argument passed to the run function.
-Finally, the t.join function ensures the main thread waits for the child thread to finish.
+In this instance, a pointer to the member function run is obtained using a &Car::run.
+Subsequently, the object &car is utilized to invoke the member function.
+The argument 6 is then supplied to the run function.
+Ultimately, the t.join method guarantees that the main thread pauses to allow the child thread to complete its execution.

 Example of Callable Thread